reimann-lab/mesospim-fractal-tasks/docs/usage/index.md

 1. **Using Fractal Environment**
    Provided that a full Fractal deployment is available, this is the most convenient approach when working with large datasets or when you want to leverage workflow automation and cluster execution.

-2. **Using shell commands**
+2. **Using local Python files**
-   In the absence of the Fractal environment, each task can be run locally using shell command.
+   In the absence of the Fractal environment, each task can be run locally using python files.
 This is useful for testing, development, debugging, or processing smaller datasets on a local machine.

 Both methods use the same underlying task definitions.
 The main difference lies in how task execution is orchestrated.